IBM/watson-document-classifier/README.md

-# Augmented Classification of text with Watson Natural Language Understanding and IBM Data Science experience
+# Augmented Classification of text with Watson Natural Language Understanding and Watson Studio

 *Read this in other languages: [한국어](README-ko.md).*